Washington state issues first pot-growing license

+* Entered into an exclusive agreement with global talent representation and sports marketing agency, TLA Worldwide PLC

-OLYMPIA, Washington Marijuana regulators issued Washington state's first business license for recreational cannabis on Wednesday to a grower who said he expects to have blooming pot plants ready to harvest within eight weeks.
+OLYMPIA, Wash., March 5 Marijuana regulators issued Washington state's first business license for recreational cannabis on Wednesday to a grower who said he expects to have blooming pot plants ready to harvest within eight weeks.

 Washington state and Colorado residents alike voted to legalize personal possession and consumption of marijuana for adults in 2012, with Colorado getting a jump on opening state-licensed retail stores, which also were permitted to grow their own.